michelfernandez/cove/site/content/english/_index.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

 {{< testimonial "testimonial/twint-150w.png" "Simon Wehrli, CTO, Twint" >}}
-"With Skribble we now sign employment contracts and NDAs with the 70 or so external employees, some of whom live abroad, promptly and paper-free at the touch of a button."
+"Skribble enables us to sign employment contracts and NDAs in a breeze – paper-free and regardless of time and place."
 {{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)